Where Zion Williamson Ranks Among CBB's Best Freshman Seasons of All Time

 Luckily, the injury wound up being just a Grade 1 knee sprain, and he's day-to-day, according to the Duke men's basketball Twitter account.

-Nevertheless, the injury has led some to wonder whether he'd be better off wrapping up his college career immediately to turn his attention to his impending NBA career.
+Nevertheless, the injury has led some to wonder whether he'd be better off wrapping up his college playing days immediately to turn his attention to his impending NBA career.

 For now, it looks like he'll have the option to suit up for the Blue Devils again in the near future.
 But If he doesn't play another college game, where would his performance thus far rank among the greatest freshman seasons in college basketball history?